-If you’re thinking about taking the plunge, CommonBond users who refinance their loans save $24,046 on average.
+If you’re thinking about taking the plunge, CommonBond users who refinance their loans save $24,046 on average over the life of the loan.
 That’s a huge savings that you can use to boost your retirement fund or build up your emergency account.

 In addition, if you have a side hustle, you may be more likely to get approved for a loan from CommonBond than many other lenders.
 They are currently one of the few refinancing companies that allow you to include side gig income on your application.
 Depending on your earnings, that can mean the difference between getting a loan and not.

 For Jessica, working with CommonBond was the best choice for her to take control of her debt.
 Student loan refinancing empowered her to launch her own business and gave her peace of mind.

 “Once you’re done with school, don’t avoid [your student loans],” she says.
 “Address it head on.
 Figure out exactly what you owe, and your interest rate.
 Calculate for yourself when you want to be debt-free and how you’ll get there.”

 If you’d like to learn more about refinancing and the options available to you, check out your rate with CommonBond.